onSec-fr/Keepass-Enhanced-Security-Configuration/README.md

 - Customization official documentation : https://keepass.info/help/v2_dev/customize.html
 - A case study in Attacking KeePass (by @HarmJ0y) : https://www.harmj0y.net/blog/redteaming/keethief-a-case-study-in-attacking-keepass-part-2/
 - Another case study in Attacking Keepass (by @HarmJ0y) : https://www.slideshare.net/harmj0y/a-case-study-in-attacking-keepass

+### FAQ
+> Am I protected from keyloggers using this configuration ?
+- **Yes and no**.
+Most currently available keyloggers work only on normal desktops; they do not capture keypresses on secure desktops.
+So, if you enable the MasterKeyOnSecureDesktop setting, the master key is protected against most keyloggers.

+> Is my keepass database protected from an attacker who has access to my machine?
+- **Definitely not**.
+There are multiple ways to recover passwords in memory, or by abusing certain features.
+Note that if the attacker has write access to your configuration file, he can simply modify or delete it.

+> How to protect myself from the CVE-2023-24055 vulnerability ?
+- This vulnerability relies on triggers.
+You can **disable them** using the enhanced configuration file, or **use a version 1.x** that does not have this feature.

+> Is there a better password manager for personal use ?
+- Everyone will have their own opinion on this.
+What I can say is that Keepass is a very good free and open source password manager.
+The product has been affected by [very few CVEs](https://www.cvedetails.com/vulnerability-list/vendor_id-12214/Keepass.html "[very few CVEs") over the past ten years.
+None of them were critical.

 [@onSec-fr](https://github.com/onSec-fr "@onSec-fr")